Kidstoysstudio's ultimate activity book collection Download activity book

 Since children are in a developmental phase, they need healthy cognitive functions.
 The human brain, in its nascent stage, craves exercise, fresh air and connection with nature to stay healthy.

-Overuse of tablet makes the brain worse.
-This can affect children's ability to interact well with others, get a good night's sleep, or perform well in school.
+Excessive use of tablets makes the brain worse.
+This can affect children's ability to interact well with others, get a good night's sleep, or perform well at school.

-Bill Gates once said that the ideal age for kids to have smartphones or tablets is after 14, and that's only in high school.
+Bill Gates once said that the ideal age for children to have smartphones or tablets after age 14, and that's not until high school.
 While this may seem a bit impossible, it can be extremely beneficial.

 Well, we know this isn't going to happen.
 You cannot limit your kids from using the gadgets.
 But you can certainly let them use the gadgets moderately.
 It's all about finding the right balance.